react-static/react-static/docs/concepts.md

 To explain what is happening above, we are making an array of `10` posts for every page, including the first page of the blog.
 Each of these array's will be fed to the same `src/containers/Blog` component, but will be given a `.../page/2` or whatever number corresponds to that page of data.
 Since only the posts needed for that page are passed, we avoid duplicated data per page!

 Of course, you're free to build your pagination routes however you'd like!
 This is just one possible solution.

+# Browser Support
+React-Static dually relies on lowest common browser support between React itself and your choice of Babel polyfills.

+- All latest versions of modern browsers (Chrome, Firefox, Safari) are supported out of the box.
+- Internet Explorer is supported, but requires using `babel-polyfill` to work (mainly relying on the `Promise` polyfill)